-Net cash provided by operating activities during the three months ended December 31, 2011 was \$1,160,628.
-Cash provided by operating activities increased due to net income totaling \$26,275 for the three months ended December 31, 2011 as well as non-cash adjustments to operating activities for stock-based compensation expense and depreciation and amortization totaling \$501,697 and \$59,997, respectively.
-Cash provided by operating activities also increased due to an increase of \$359,464 in deferred revenue, an increase of \$183,315 in accounts payable and an increase of \$148,869 in accrued payroll and related taxes, all associated with the growth of our business.
-These changes in cash provided by operating activities were partially offset by an increase in accounts receivable of \$113,364 associated with increased sales and the timing of customer billings and receipt of payments.
+Net cash provided by operating activities during the six months ended March 31, 2012 was \$842,353.
+Cash provided by operating activities increased due to non-cash adjustments to operating activities for stock-based compensation expense, accretion and amortization on debt securities, and depreciation and amortization totaling \$1,152,884, \$124,440, and \$123,117, respectively.
+Cash provided by operating activities also increased due to a decrease in accounts receivable of \$1,499,537, an increase in deferred revenue of \$673,519 and an increase in accounts payable of \$402,149, all associated with the growth of our business.